jindrichmynarz/dissertation/parts/loading.md

 The aim of loading is to expose data in a way matchmaking methods can operate on efficiently.
 Our three approaches to matchmaking warrant three approaches to loading.

-### SPARQL-based matchmaking
+### SPARQL-based matchmakers

-The SPARQL-based matchmaking requires data to be available via the SPARQL protocol [@Feigenbaum2013].
+The SPARQL-based matchmakers requires data to be available via the SPARQL protocol [@Feigenbaum2013].
 SPARQL protocol describes the communication between clients and SPARQL endpoints, which provide query interfaces to RDF stores.
 Exposing data via the SPARQL protocol thus requires simply to load it in an RDF store equipped with a SPARQL endpoint.
 We chose to use the open source version of Virtuoso^[<https://virtuoso.openlinksw.com>] from OpenLink as our RDF store.
 Even though Virtuoso lacks in stability and adherence to the SPARQL standard, it redeems that by offering a performance unparalleled by other open source solutions.
 We used Virtuoso's bulk loader^[<https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtBulkRDFLoader>] to ingest RDF data into the store.

-### Elasticsearch-based matchmaking
+### Elasticsearch-based matchmakers

-The matchmaking based on full-text search requires a search engine.
+The matchmakers based on full-text search require a search engine.
 Full-text search engines typically require regular data structures to make indexing efficient.
 Heterogeneity of public procurement data thus mandates pre-processing to make the data more regular.
 Greater regularity of RDF data can be achieved by serializing it into JSON-LD [@Sporny2014] and coercing it to a tree layout via JSON-LD Framing [@Longley2016].